Skip to main content

 4. How often can you take Xofluza?

-Your healthcare provider can help decide if Xofluza is right for you.
+Your prescriber can help decide if and when Xofluza is right for you.

 5. Can you take Xofluza with OTC flu medications?

-Yes.
-It’s fine to take Xofluza with over-the-counter (OTC) medications for your flu symptoms if you need them.
+Yes, it’s fine to take Xofluza with over-the-counter (OTC) medications for your flu symptoms.
 This includes pain and fever relievers, such as Tylenol (acetaminophen) or Advil (ibuprofen).
-Medications for a stuffy nose and cough, such as Sudafed (pseudoephedrine) and Delsym (dextromethorphan) are also fine to take with Xofluza.
+Medications for a stuffy nose or cough, such as Sudafed (pseudoephedrine) or Delsym (dextromethorphan), are also fine to take with Xofluza.

 But you should avoid antacids, laxatives, or supplements that contain any of the following ingredients:

 These ingredients can bind to Xofluza and make it less effective.
-So you should avoid them the day you take your Xofluza dose.
-If you’ve already taken one of these ingredients, wait 4 to 5 hours before taking your Xofluza dose.
+So you should avoid them the day you take Xofluza.
+If you’ve already consumed one of these ingredients, or any foods that are high in calcium, wait 4 to 5 hours before taking your Xofluza dose.

 6. Is Xofluza safe to take if you’re pregnant?